cltpt/Labs/MISC/ADCS_Certified_PreOwned/README.md

 Before you begin this lab, $\textcolor{orange}{\textsf{ensure that you have adequate time allotted to allow the Azure resources to deploy}}$ but also to run the setup commands necessary to lay the groundwork for this lab.
 Please understand that the Azure resources will likely take anywhere from $\textcolor{orange}{\textsf{10-15 minutes to fully deploy}}$.
 One issue in particular is the deployment time of the Azure Bastion.
 In my test deployments the Bastion alone would take 9 minutes to deploy.
 Additionally, I always try and $\textcolor{orange}{\textsf{allow additional time to allow the extensions to run}}$ in the VMs.
 Patience is key oftentimes with Azure and it is common theme with getting this lab setup and configured.

 Also, keep an eye out for the 3 VMs deployed and an Azure Bastion with a public IP address; $\textcolor{orange}{\textsf{this lab will run up costs}}$.
 You can choose lower specs on the virtual machines but if you're waiting 10-15 minutes for a lab to deploy, you probably don't want to wait more time while the windows machines process what you're asking them to do.
 Ensure that if you plan on playing around with this lab for a few weeks to de-provision your Azure bastion and public IP address when you leave it.  $\textcolor{orange}{\textsf{Be sure to also fully STOP your virtual machines in the portal (or CLI) to fully de-allocate the resources}}$  and save on cost.

+As Microsoft releases patches to make these escalations more difficult you may see some of these escalations break.
+SpecterOps released a blog post about how this happened for some of the escalations (https://posts.specterops.io/certificates-and-pwnage-and-patches-oh-my-8ae0f4304c1d).
+If you see that any of the escalations have broken, please submit an issue on the repo and let me know!

 ## Prereqs